 If the slide images above have sparked your interest, you can find my Dewey Lessons in my NoSweat Library store on TeachersPayTeachers, as well as my colorful Dewey Subject Signs & Shelf Labels.

 WHY DO I SAY “DEWEY NUMBERS”?

-I identify areas of the library by what’s on the spine labels of the books; since there’s a Dewey number on the spine labels, it’s the Dewey area of the library.
-My decision to begin doing this came at that same (incredibly boring) orientation: I was explaining that we separate fiction books from the 800s into their own area of the library, but the ‘non-fiction’ area still had some fictional books, such as aliens, fairy tales, and poetry.
+Should you be wondering why I deliberately use the phrase Dewey numbers—and Dewey books—I identify areas of the library by what’s on the spine labels of the books; since there’s a Dewey number on the spine labels, it’s the Dewey area of the library.
+My decision to begin doing this came during the aforementioned (incredibly boring) orientation: I was explaining that we separate fiction books from the 800s into their own area of the library, but the ‘non-fiction’ area still had some fictional books, such as aliens, fairy tales, and poetry.
 I thought, “Why am I making this so confusing to students?
 If I just call them Dewey-number books I’ll alleviate confusion and questions!”
 So from then on, that’s what I called them.
 Now I clarify with students that ‘non-fiction’ is about the content of a book, not it’s location.
 If you take anything from this blog post, I hope it’s the terms ‘Dewey area’ and ‘Dewey-number books.’
 Our kids deserve common sense.